 Anise oil can also be collected in a less effective method using a neutral alcohol.
 Simply soak the fresh or toasted anise seeds in alcohol for a few days or longer to get a vibrant smelling and flavored liquid.
 While this is not effective for fishing, it can still be used for human consumption in cooking, as well as in some other essential oil purposes.

 Anise oil works best as a second layer of attractant, and should not be depended on to be the only attractant you use.
 For example, you can’t just toss a hook coated in anise oil and hope to get a fish to bite.
 You will still need to use an enticing lure or delicious-looking shrimp-shaped bait to get a reaction from fish.

-A small drop of anise oil (try this Pro Cure blend)can be added to almost any type of lure or bait.
+A small drop of anise oil can be added to almost any type of lure or bait.
 While it is most easily used as a coating on smooth lures and baits, you can also use it to soak your soft plastics and rubber worms in.
 Place some anise oil and the bait or other similar items into a Ziploc bag or air tight container and let it sit overnight to get the full effect of the scent.